Why should I register my horse?

 - Registration certificate is required to show a horse in any futurity, as well as enter him/her in incentive programs, such as Future Fortunes, Mare Power, etc

-The qualification for registration is simple: at least one parent must be AQHA or APHA registered, hence the name “Half Quarter Horse Registry”.
+The qualification for registration is simple: at least one parent must be AQHA or APHA registered, hence our original name “Half Quarter Horse Registry” (now the AqHR.)
 This one, simple guideline allows us to retain the integrity of the breed while enabling the registration of horses that are possibly turned away from other associations or registries.

 While we do have many crosses, we also have numerous full-blooded quarter horses.
 Because AQHA and APHA have several strict guidelines, we receive countless referrals directly from AQHA because they will deny a horse registration for the following reasons: